 He said about £185k, so roughly 40% LTV.

-I asked, "If either of you passed away, could the other maintain the mortgage payments or pay it off?"
+I asked, "If either of you were to pass away, could the other continue to make the mortgage payments or pay off the mortgage, comfortably?"

 He said, "No"

-Whilst he knew about mortgage protection, he had considered being alive to sort out problems if he could not pay the mortgage due to loss of income through no fault of his own.
-He had not thought that he or his wife may not be alive to do so.
+Whilst he was aware of mortgage protection, he had considered being alive to sort out problems if he could not pay the mortgage due to loss of income through no fault of his own.
+He had not thought that he or his wife might not be alive to do so.

 I referred him to the mortgage advisor to arrange a suitable insurance policy.

 A couple spoke to their mortgage broker about getting a better deal.
-They had eight months left of a four-year fixed rate.
-Though the mortgage advisor wanted the business, he was ethical and told the clients to hold onto the deal that they already had.
-He would then renew a search for them when they had two months to go.
+They had eight months remaining on a four-year fixed-rate mortgage.
+Although the mortgage advisor wanted the business, he was ethical and advised the clients to hold onto the deal they already had.
+He would then renew the search for them when they had two months left.

 He asked them if they had a Will in place to pass the property on to a loved one.
 They said no. He said "Oh, Ok" "Let me fix that for you"